 $150+/hr: Stretch Goals (Higher End)

-Making the right decision about tutoring: almost as sweet?
+Making the right decision about tutoring: almost as sweet as these desserts?

 Remember that in the end, you get what you pay for because of supply and demand: Tutors who deliver higher quality results and have more experience are in higher demand, so they can charge higher prices.

 Searching for a tutor with a specific hourly rate or total budget in mind is good, because it will pre-filter the choices down for you.
 If you’re not finding anything you’re satisfied with in your budget range, don’t hesitate to push the upper limit a little higher because of the potential impact on your future income.

 Ultimately, if you can afford it, we believe that spending thousands on SAT/ACT tutoring is worth it because of the return on your investment, both in the shorter term (scholarships) and long term (the higher value of a better school).